 Authorized Retailers

-- TelepresenceRobots.com: Specializes in telepresence with comparison tools and expert guidance
+- TelepresenceRobots.com: Specializes in telepresence with comparison tools

 - B&H Photo Video: Carries Double Robotics products